msnehagup/biztalk-docs/biztalk/install-and-config-guides/upgrade-to-biztalk-server-2020.md

 ## Post upgrade
 You cannot roll back to BizTalk Server 2016.

+- **Install BizTalk Server extension in Visual Studio**: To complete BizTalk Developer Tools installation, install BizTalk Server extension in Visual Studio.

+- **Download and copy WinSCP**: If your are use SFTP adapter, download recommended version of WinSCP zip file and extract it to BizTalk Server 2020 installation folder.

+- **Uninstall OWC**: OWC is deprecated and not supported anymore by Microsoft.
+It is not recommended to leave it installed on BizTalk Server machines.
+Even if you use BAM Portal, uninstall OWC from the machine, BAM Portal will not show this component and remaining functionality of BAM Portal will continue to work.

-- **Install MQSAgent**: If the MQSAgent.dll file is installed on a remote WebSphere MQ Server, install a new version of the MQ Agent from [!INCLUDE[bts2016_md](../includes/bts2016-md.md)] on the remote WebSphere MQ Server.
+- **Install MQSAgent**: If the MQSAgent.dll file is installed on a remote WebSphere MQ Server, install a new version of the MQ Agent from BizTalk Server 2020 on the remote WebSphere MQ Server.

 - **Start MSMQ**: If you use the MSMQ adapter, start the Message Queuing service.